jamiewhths/talks/activityinfo/api/data-model/PITCHME.md

 ## @color[#00CF79](Sub-Form Records)

-- Same structure as a Form Record, with one key difference: all Sub-Form Records are explicitly associated with a Parent Form Record
+- Same structure as a Form Record
+- **EXCEPT** all Sub-Form Records are explicitly associated with a Parent Form Record
-- Each Sub-Form Record references a Parent Form Record in a `parent` field
+- All Sub-Form Records reference a Parent Form Record in a `parent` field

 +++